gra-m/api_ibkr_01/extra_info.md

 ### How many threads are in the Python sample Program.py?
 Two: One thread for sending outgoing messages and processing messages in the queue, and one for filling the queue with messages from the socket.
 Correct.

 ### Orders can be placed immediately after calling connect().
 No, a brief pause is often necessary, the end of which is best indicated by other callback functions which are automatically invoked.
 Correct.

+### An API Contract object

+can be defined in multiple ways to specify the same instrument in IB's database AND must match a single financial instrument that is tradable at IB to use with functions such as placeOrder or reqMktData.

+### If a very large amount of historical data is requested from the API,

+data may be throttled and returned more slowly as more requests are made.
+Correct.

+### The last available bid/ask values after market close:

+can be returned by first switching to a different data mode with reqMarketDataType.

+### True or False: It is important to note that for both live and historical market data, your account must have an active market data subscription for the relevant account.
+You can subscribe to these market data subscriptions in client portal.

+True

+### Interactive Brokers TWS API has a pacing limitation of ___ messages per second.

+50

+### True or False: Like TWS, if we do not have any market data subscriptions, we are able to use reqMktData request to receive delayed data.

+True

+## PLACING ORDERS

+### Before attempting to place a new order type in the API, it is recommended to:

+Try to find the exact combination of security type, order type, and order attributes in the documentation AND First try the order in a paper account if possible.

+### Orders placed through TWS, the API, or IBKR mobile usually have different commissions:

+False

+### An API client receives status and execution updates about orders:

+Placed from the same API client ID automatically AND from all orders automatically if it is set as the Master Client ID

+### To modify an open order placed from TWS:

+The order can be modified from the API using the modifyOrder function

+### What is the limit on the number of function calls (including orders) per second from the API?

+50 outgoing messages/second.